While cities use one-shot vaccines for homeless populations, Washington is still discussing, rollout weeks away

 The lobbying has all happened behind closed doors, however: Cosgrove said in an interview that public health employees “don’t advocate.”

-“What we’ve been trying to do, to many stakeholders, is educate and inform them around the complexity… as well as the vulnerability of this population,” Cosgrove said.
+“What we’ve been trying to do, to many stakeholders, is educate and inform them around the complexity … as well as the vulnerability of this population,” Cosgrove said.

 Alison Eisinger, director of the Seattle-King County Coalition on Homelessness, said in another meeting with homeless service providers this week that she’s not sure Department of Health decision-makers understand what it’s like in shelters, even when people are spaced out like they have been for the last year.